Hurence/logisland/logisland-documentation/tutorials/kubernetes1.rst

 Configuration maps
 """"""""""""""""""
-We will need a few configuration variables in our setup to bind containers together and define some environment varaiables.
+We will need a few configuration variables in our setup to bind containers together and define some environment variables.
 The first config map is specific to `loggen` tool which is a wrapped python program that sends fake generated apache logs to a given Kafka topic at a specified rate.
 The second one is a set of settings that will be used by the `logisland` job in order to configure itself.
 We'll go into deeper details in the last section of this post.